FJFranklin/BeesEtAl/README.md

 ## Overview

-This is intended eventually to be a suite of optimisation algorithms mainly for research purposes.
+This is intended eventually to be a suite of (multi-objective) optimisation algorithms mainly for research purposes.
 The intended use is for problems where evaluation of the cost function is itself intensive and costly in time, and therefore a severely restricted number of analyses is permitted.
 This implementation (BeesEtAl) is unlikely to be efficient when the number of evaluations is large, i.e., >> 10000.

 # License